 Lawsuit filed by individual voters challenging a North Carolina voter ID law, Senate Bill 824, that provides a narrow list of qualifying photo IDs acceptable for voting.
 The complaint argues that this law violates the Equal Protection Clause of the North Carolina Constitution because it was passed with the intent to discriminate against African American voters.
 The state trial court denied the plaintiffs’ motion for a preliminary injunction, which was reversed by the North Carolina Court of Appeals.
 S.B.
 824 remained temporarily enjoined while the case proceeded to trial, after which the trial court permanently enjoined the law, finding that it was passed with the intent, at least in part, to discriminate against African American voters in violation of the state constitution.
 The defendants appealed this decision to the North Carolina Court of Appeals, but the plaintiffs then petitioned the North Carolina Supreme Court asking it to take over the case before the appellate court heard the appeal in order to avoid a delay in the resolution of the lawsuit.
 The state Supreme Court accepted the petition and litigation is ongoing before it.
 The North Carolina Supreme Court held oral argument on Oct.
-3.
+3. On Dec.
+16, North Carolina Supreme Court issued a 4-3 opinion affirming the trial court’s decision to permanently block Senate Bill 824, finding that the law violates the Equal Protection Clause of the North Carolina Constitution because it was enacted with “impermissible” racially discriminatory intent.
+On Feb.
+3, the North Carolina Supreme Court granted the Republican defendants’ request for rehearing seeking to reverse the court’s previous decision permanently blocking S.B.
+824. The state Supreme Court reheard the case on March 15, 2023.
+On April 28, 2023, the court reversed its previous decision and sent the case back to the trial court to dismiss the lawsuit.

 First, the court heard from an attorney representing the legislative defendants who appealed the trial court’s decision to block S.B.
 824. The attorney who defended S.B.
 824’s strict photo ID requirements for voting began his arguments by asserting that “the Superior Court’s determination that S.B.
 824 was motivated by a desire to entrench Republicans by targeting African American voters is unsupportable both as a matter of law and as a matter of fact.”
 He contended that because four Democratic legislators voted in support of the final version of the law, there is no evidence to show that the General Assembly was intent on “entrenching Republican” power when it passed the law.
 When asked by Chief Justice Paul Newby whether there are findings of fact from the Superior Court that the legislative defendants take issue with, the attorney responded that the Superior Court was incorrect in stating that the free state-issued voter ID was eligible for one year and clarified that it is actually eligible for 10 years.
 Furthermore, the attorney added that the lower court “presumed bad faith on behalf of the General Assembly” on the basis of a “past discriminatory act.”
 In this instance, the attorney was referring to House Bill 589, a previously enacted and even more stringent photo ID law passed by the North Carolina Legislature in 2013 that was struck down by the 4th U.S. Circuit Court of Appeals for unconstitutionally discriminating against Black voters.
 The attorney asserted that unlike H.B.
 589, S.B.
 824 contains a “sweeping reasonable impediment provision” that allows voters to cast provisional ballots if they lack one of the acceptable forms of identification mandated by S.B.
 824. He proceeded to list other provisions of S.B.
 824 that he claimed served as counter-evidence against the plaintiffs’ contention that the law was passed with a “racially discriminatory purpose.”
 The attorney concluded by stating that the plaintiffs have “not shown that there is anybody who would not be able to vote under this law.”